emma-wilson/syrf_userguide/README.md

 ## Editing a page

-You can edit pages directly in markdown.
+You can edit pages directly in GitHub.
 After your commit our changes, it will take a few minutes to see them on the live site.

 ## Adding an image